Mid Mountains Legal Blog

 Life Interest

 Leaving your beneficiary a life interest in your property is similar to a right to reside, but it gives the beneficiary more power and rights in relation to the property.
 The beneficiary (“the life tenant”) retains the interest in the property for life.
-On their death it reverts to the estate and is paid out in accordance with your Will.
+Upon their death, it reverts to the estate and is paid out in accordance with your Will.

 The beneficiary has no entitlement to the capital of the property but is entitled to income generated from the property during their lifetime.